Graduate Department of Educational Psychology and Learning Systems

 Admission Requirements

 All applicants to graduate degree programs must at least meet the minimum admission requirements for undergraduate grade point average, graduate grade point average (if applicable), and/or Graduate Record Examinations scores (Ph.D. program only).
 Each degree offering may set different standards for admission based on programmatic objectives and the applicant pool.
-Applicants can find specific admission requirements on the Web page of the program of interest (see https://education.fsu.edu/degrees-and-programs/graduate-programs).
+Applicants can find program-specific admission requirements on the webpage of the program of interest (see https://cehhs.fsu.edu/graduate-programs).
 A formal application for graduate study must include the following: 1) official graduate application to Florida State University (apply online at https://admissions.fsu.edu/gradapp); 2) three letters of recommendation on letterhead; 3) a current résumé highlighting relevant educational, clinical and research experience; and 4) an autobiographical/personal statement including how the degree sought can meet personal/professional goals.
 Admitted students who do not have the required prerequisite coursework will be expected to make up these deficiencies early in their program.
 Although not required, applicants who have completed courses in general psychology, human services, school settings, and/or related areas, and who have some full-time, part-time, or volunteer experience in counseling, education, or related social services fields, will be given preference in the application process.
 We value a diversity of perspective in our program and encourage students from diverse backgrounds to apply.
+Information on University graduate admissions requirements is found at https://gradschool.fsu.edu/admissions/graduate-admissions.

 Admission to Educator Preparation Programs